CQRhinoZ/PCR/README.md

-# GUGEN: Global User Graph Enhanced Network For Next POI Recommendation
+# PCR: A Parallel Convolution Residual Network For Traffic Flow Prediction

-This is a pytorch implementation of 《GUGEN: Global User Graph Enhanced Network For Next POI Recommendation》(IEEE TMC 2024, Accepted).
+This is a pytorch implementation of 《PCR: A Parallel Convolution Residual Network For Traffic Flow Prediction》(IEEE TETCI 2024, under review).

 Detail information will be released after publication.